junesirius/junesirius.github.io/_posts/original/2026-05-07-OC-Sylvane.md

 - Castiel (*Supernatural*): awkward sincerity, not human, devoted to what/who he believes in
 - Merlin (*Merlin*): hidden warmth, self-sacrificing loyalty, a little weird and out of it, strong, take all the little loneliness and sadness to himself
 - Captain Hook (*Once Upon a Time*): wounded romantic loneliness, guarded wit

+World building reference:

+- J. R. R. Tolkien (in general); probably *Silmarillion* for more specifics

 ### More added small details and notes